bmaunde/guidelines/erp-magento-integration-guide.md

 ##### Actions
 The supported actions are:
-**SEARCH**
-**DOWNLOAD**
+**SEARCH**  - for searching for billimng documents **DOWNLOAD** - for downloading a specific

 ##### Data Structures
-The data structure here represent the request data payload as well as the response structure that should be returned as a response to the request.
+The data structures here represent the request data payload as well as the response structure that should be returned as a response to the request.
 Remember that the response body does not need to contain metadata.

 ###### Search Request